gamma-opt/Gogeta.jl/docs/src/neural_networks.md

 * For small neural network models, using the "fast" bound tightening option is probably the best, since the resulting formulations are easy to solve even with loose bounds.
 * For larger neural networks, "standard" bound tightening will produce tighter bounds but take more time.
 However, when using the `JuMP` model, the tighter bounds might make it more computationally feasible.
 * For large neural networks where the output bounds are known, "output" bound tightening can be used.
 This bound tightening is very slow but might be necessary to increase the computational feasibility of the resulting `JuMP` model.
-* If the model has many so-called "dead" neurons, creating the JuMP model by using compression is beneficial, since the formulation will have fewer constraints and the bound tightening will be faster, reducing total formulation time.
+* If the model has many so-called "dead" neurons, creating the JuMP model by using compression is beneficial since the formulation will have fewer constraints and the bound tightening will be faster, reducing total formulation time.
-* With partition based formulation, choose number of partitions wisely, since it greatly increases size of the MIP problem.
+* With partition based formulation, choose a number of partitions wisely, since it greatly increases size of the MIP problem.
 You are interested in chosing the minimum number of partitions that result in the tightest bounds for the neurons.

 These are only general recommendations based on limited evidence, and the user should validate the performance of each bound tightening and compression procedure in relation to her own work.